luojun96/go-chatbot/README.md

 ./build/bin/chatbot -f config.yaml
 ```

 - `-f` configuration file.
-It also can be achived by setting the environment variable `CHATBOT_CONFIG`.
+It also can be achieved by setting the environment variable `CHATBOT_CONFIG`.

 ## Demo